ouyang789987/chat/README.md

 # Notes
 This chat is a side project to experiment with socket.io.
 Therefore, it is neither feature complete nor perfect.
 Especially the frontend code and styling is a bit messy at the moment as I have not decided what to do with it yet.

-However, it already incorporates sanitization of user input that is othen neglected in socket.io chat implementations and examples.
+However, it already incorporates sanitization of user input that is often neglected in socket.io chat implementations and examples.

 # Installation
     npm install